 Blood groups and types vary and the differences are inherited.
 Antigens on the surface of the blood cells define a blood type.
-Antigens are proteins, carbohydrates, toxins or other substances to which the body responds by producing antibodies.
+Antigens are substances that stimulate the body's immune system.

 When a dog has those specific antigens on its red cells, it's said to be positive for that particular group.
 If the red cells do not have a given antigen, then the pet is negative for that blood group.
 This is important, because when a puppy is injured or ill, a transfusion with whole blood or blood components may be necessary to save the pet's life.
 Giving the wrong type of blood can have dire consequences.

 People (and cats) have very strong antibodies against the wrong type of blood.
 Our immune system recognizes noncompatible blood as foreign, and attacks and destroys the blood as if it were a virus or bacteria.
 When a person receives a blood transfusion and the wrong blood is given, this transfusion reaction can quickly kill the individual.

 The signs, though, are non-specific and can range from subtle to severe.
 To minimize the risk of transfusion reactions, the veterinary staff will recommend testing prior to giving a transfusion and will monitor dogs closely while transfusions are being administered.
 Signs of a reaction include a change in heartbeat, difficulty breathing, collapse, drooling, tremors, convulsions, weakness, vomiting, and fever.
 Fortunately, severe reactions are rare in dogs.